hardillb/node-red-contrib-circadian-light/README.md

 ## Usage

-You set your lat/lon and the reporting interval and then the node outputs a message with the current position of the sun and its % of daily light:
+You set your lat/lon and the reporting interval and then the node outputs a message with the current position of the sun and its % of maximum daily height:

 ```
 {